addy-dclxvi/blog/content/post/bitmap-fonts.md

 ## Introduction
 This is a post about my selfmade bitmap fonts.
 I made several bitmap fonts including one iconic bitmap font, suitable for statusbar.
-At first I made them because I can't find any bitmap font that suitable for my personal prefernces.
+At first I made them because I can't find any bitmap font that suitable for my personal preferences.

-- I want a small bitmap font that can fit in 6x10 bounding box, but placed in 6x12 bounding box for extra line spacing.
+- I want a small bitmap font that can fit in 6x10 bounding box, but placed inside 6x12 bounding box for extra line spacing.
 I want extra line spacing for readability reason.
 I know I can add line spacing in URxvt configuration.
 But I want to use it not only in URxvt.
 - Has less curve, to make it looks less pixelated and comfortable for my eyes.
-But when I find font that has less curve, it usually too boxy.
+But when I find a font that has less curve, it usually too boxy.
 - Double storey "a".
 - Slashed zero, I don't want dotted zero.